Alijah Clark: Professional career

 Clark signed with the Dallas Cowboys as an undrafted free agent on May 2, 2025.
 He was waived on August 26 as part of final roster cuts and was re-signed to the practice squad the next day.
 On October 4, Clark was signed to the active roster.
+On November 23, against the Philadelphia Eagles, Clark forced a fumble on a key punt return during the Cowboys' 24-21 comeback victory.